technomada/h2js/README.md

 ### DESIGN
-- VanillaJS / Browser as a platform centric
+- VanillaJS / Browser as a platform
 - Simple thin framework
 - Webpack compiled (use npm libraries)